Skip to Content

 Sustainable Finance

-As we push towards a more sustainable future, environmentalist jobs continue to see an increase in demand.
-For example, according to the U.S. Department of Energy’s Office of Energy Efficiency and Renewable Energy, clean energy jobs represent one of the fastest growing sectors of the economy.
+As we push towards a more sustainable future, environmental science careers continue to see an increase in demand.
+According to the U.S. Department of Energy’s Office of Energy Efficiency and Renewable Energy, clean energy jobs represent one of the fastest growing sectors of the economy.

-Curious what the best paying environmentalist jobs are?
+Curious what the highest paying jobs with a biology degree are?
+Maybe you’re just starting the hunt for jobs in environmental science?
 Job hunting can be daunting, but I’ve compiled a list of sustainable jobs that typically pay above $60,000 annually to make your life easier.

 The Biden administration also plans to create 10 million clean energy jobs.
-In fact, Biden just announced new executive actions to spur domestic solar, clean energy development.
+In fact, Biden just announced new executive actions to spur domestic solar and clean energy development.

 But clean energy isn’t the only growing green job out there.
 Here’s everything you need to know about sustainable jobs that put some serious dollar bills in your paycheck.
 Some fields even earn 6 figure salaries!

-There are so many jobs in the environmental field that you might not be aware of.
-According to Unity College, Indeed and Zip Recruiter these are some of the highest paying jobs for environmentalists listed below.
+There are so many careers in environmental science that you might not be aware of.
+According to Unity College, Indeed, and Zip Recruiter, these are some of the highest paying jobs for environmentalists:

 • Environmental lawyer